rd-alliance/metadata-directory/standards/eml-ecological-metadata-language.md

 ---
-title: EML - Ecological Metadata Language
+title: EML (Ecological Metadata Language)
 slug: eml-ecological-metadata-language
 description: <p>Ecological Metadata Language (EML) is a metadata specification particularly developed for the ecology discipline.
 It is based on prior work done by the Ecological